wavefrontHQ/docs/pages/doc/wavefront_obsolescence_policy.md

 1. Find delta counters from the UI or using Spy.
     * From the Wavefront UI, click **Browse > Delta Counters** and examine your data.
-    * From your Web broser, use the [Delta Counter Spy](https://docs.wavefront.com/wavefront_monitoring_spy.html#get-ingested-delta-counters-with-spy) to view live Delta Counter ingestion.
+    * From your Web broser, use [Delta Counter Spy](https://docs.wavefront.com/wavefront_monitoring_spy.html#get-ingested-delta-counters-with-spy) to view live delta counter ingestion.
 2. Search for any of those named counters on the **Alerts** page to find relevant Alerts
-3. On the **All Dashboards** page, using the Metrics Search to find relevant dashboards.
+3. On the **All Dashboards** page, use the Metrics Search to find relevant dashboards.

 ### How to Modify the Queries

 1. Replace `ts()` with `cs()` if the query targets delta counter data.
-Filtering works as before, so nothing within the parenthesis needs to change.
+Filtering works as before, so nothing within the parentheses needs to change.
 2. Remove `rate()` or `ratediff()` functions from your delta counter queries.

    Any `cs()` query tracks the total increments per minute, so `cs()` data is already a 1 minute rate and doesn't require the `rate()` function.